top of page

 Search

 Many electric car drivers have range anxiety.
-They are concerned about running out of charge and getting stranded, or else having to make inconvenient stops to recharge their electric vehicle (EV) batteries.
+They are concerned about running out of charge and getting stranded or else having to make inconvenient stops to recharge their electric vehicle (EV) batteries.
 For this reason, demand for plug-in hybrid electric vehicles (PHEVs) is high.
-Read on to learn about charging a PHEV at home and on the go.
+Read on to learn about using a PHEV charger at home and on the go.

 What is a PHEV?